RapidoNZ/rapido-api-client/README.md

 For more advanced usage you can use the underlying odata4 services.
 These services are generated from the Accredo Web API.
 You can find the services in the `src/apis` folder.

-`🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨`
+`🚨🚨🚨`

-`If you're needing to implement these services directly, please reach out to us as it would be great to add the functionality to the high level functions.`
+If you're needing to implement these services directly, please reach out to us as it would be great to add the functionality to the high level functions.

-`🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨🚨`

 `Request`